toasterco/community-keijiban/README.md

 12. Go to `Advanced Options >Account Linking`
 13. Select `Yes, allow users to sign up for new accounts via voice` and press `Next`
 14. Select `Google Sign In` and press `Next`
-15. Take note of the `Client ID` and then create a new file in `functions/keys` in your project folder called `constants.js`.
-Open the `constants.js` in your preffered IDE and paste the below code into it.
-Replacing `[CLIENT-ID]` with the client ID from Actions on Google console:
+15. Take note of the `Client ID` and then in `functions/keys` in your project folder open `constants.js`.
+Replace `[CLIENT-ID]` with the client ID from Actions on Google console:
 ```JavaScript
 module.exports = {
     ACTIONS_ON_GOOGLE_CLIENT_ID: '[CLIENT-ID]'